-- What’s in it for me?
+- What’s in it for us?
 Reality check, the challenges and benefits of ALL, why is it a plausible way forward?

-- Complexity – Theory, Cynefin in detail.
+- The Age of Complexity – Theory, Cynefin in detail.
 How to use this in daily life and choose the right approaches in actual contexts.

-- The history of leadership – How did we get here?
+- The history of management and leadership – How did we get here?
 The rise of Neo-Taylorism and its consequences.
 Where did all things Agile and Lean come from?
 Lean thinking, Scrum and Kanban, Systems Thinking, Beyond Budgeting, The Learning organization.

-- Intrinsic Motivation – with checks and balances.
+- Intrinsic motivation and team work – with checks and balances.
 People want to have purpose, autonomy and mastery.

 - Agile Lean Leadership, the four values and 16 principles – Clarity of purpose, a clear vision.
 A clear line of sight to the customer, be clear on who is served and why.
 Leadership in complex domains, the organization as a complex organism.
 Binding people together with common goals and values, not rules and regulations.
 Focus on sustainability and resilience, keeping everything working through time and changes.
 Building psychological safety and leading for learning.

 - The ALL organizational pattern – How to generalize Teams into Circles with Relationships in a network.
 Primary focus on serving the customer, decision making and escalation, cross-cutting concerns.

 - The power of a hierarchy of Circles (Level two Circles or Teams of Teams) for Escalation and Resolution.

 - The power of guilds (Secondary Circles).
 Dealing with skill-based, cross-cutting concerns.

 - The power of manifests for Circles and Relationships.

 - The Organizational Relationship Map (ORM) showing Circles and Relationships.

 - The dual leadership pattern, inherited from Scrum.

 - Application of the pattern to the special cases of Scaling Up (several Teams and one backlog) and Scaling Down (One Team and several Backlogs)